 - Choose the right team to be able to work flexibly.

-Changing the way the people in your business work depends on your own philosophy, the nature of your business, the available technology, and the people within it.
+Changing the way people in your business work depends on your own philosophy, the nature of your business, the available technology (to enable effective remote access, for example) and the people you work with.

-But you can’t discount the business benefits of having a highly engaged workforce.
-As Fiona says, “If you have a team who are actually engaged in the business, that care about the business, they’re going to do better work for the business.”
+You can’t discount the benefits of having a highly engaged workforce through helping people achieve a work–life balance.
+As Fiona says: “If you have a team who are actually engaged in the business, that care about the business, they’re going to do better work for the business.”